 1. Why a private counselor

-At The Accepted Life we serve busy parents and students who don't have time to stay current on trends in the field, know how best to maximize their time researching best fit colleges, develop a college visit plan or the myriad of other components of a successful college search.
-We think you'll value the time we spend together and we know your search and application process will be smoother when we are involved
+At The Accepted Life I work with families who don't have time to stay current on trends in the field, know how best to maximize their time researching best fit colleges, develop a college visit plan or the myriad of other components of a successful college search.
+Some of my students attend high schools with college counselors but prefer more individualized attention and some students don't have any access at all.
+I think you'll value the time we spend together and know your search and application process will be smoother.

-At The Accepted Life we serve busy parents and students who don't have time to stay current on trends in the field, know how best to maximize their time researching best fit colleges, develop a college visit plan or the myriad of other components of a successful college search.
-We think you'll value the time we spend together and we know your search and application process will be smoother when we are involved
+At The Accepted Life I work with families who don't have time to stay current on trends in the field, know how best to maximize their time researching best fit colleges, develop a college visit plan or the myriad of other components of a successful college search.
+Some of my students attend high schools with college counselors but prefer more individualized attention and some students don't have any access at all.
+I think you'll value the time we spend together and know your search and application process will be smoother.

 2. Why The Accepted Life?

-We are committed to providing the best college counseling in the PNW; however, we're not here to sell you something you don't need.
-After your first free consultation it will be up to you to decide if we are the right fit for your family.
-We won't know until we meet and get to know each other.
-We think that after you have a chance to get to know us, you'll agree that we will be the best choice for your family.
-If not, we'll be happy to refer you to one of our colleagues in the area.
+I am committed to providing high quality college counseling; however, I'm not here to sell you something you don't need.
+After your first free consultation it will be up to you to decide if we are a god fit.
+We won't know until we talk and learn about your goals and my work style.
+I think that after you have a chance to get to know me, you'll want to continue to work together, but like finding the best fit college, finding a best fit college counselor is important for a successful experience.
+After all, we'll be working together for a long time!

 3. Do you provide remote or virtual services?

 Yes!
-In fact, we find that today's students often prefer to meet virtually.
-With the time and traffic demands of the area, we find that we can provide better services to our clients when we are focussed on the services rather than the clock.
-While we love to see your student in person, we are happy to work with clients in our office (or a Starbucks!) or virtually.
+In fact, I find that today's students often prefer to meet virtually.
+Post-Covid students have become accustomed to meeting via Zoom and everyone finds that the efficiency it provides is unbeatable.
+With the time and traffic demands of the area, I can provide better services to you when I am focussed on the services rather than the clock.
+While I love to see you in person, virutal meetings have become the norm.

 4. When are you available?

-We are available to meet with clients based on their unique needs and availabilities.
-We have clients in different time zones and we have clients who have busy schedules and are limited to precise schedules.
-We are available to meet at times that work best for the both of us.
-We are available by phone, email, and texting and can promise we'll turn around communication within 24 hours.
+I am available to meet with students based on their unique needs and availabilities.
+I have clients in different time zones, with busy schedules and some students due to work or extracurricular activities are limited to precise schedules.
+I am available to meet at times that work best for the both of us.
+With the college advising platform College Planner Pro, we can always be in touch via texting and email.

 5. When should our family begin meeting with a counselor?